edwintamkc/Java-from-zero-to-springboot/13. JUC/notes.md

 > - `avoids latency in execution due to frequent creation and destruction`
 > - `save the resources`
 > - `make it easier to maintain the threads`

+## 9.2 Three methods to create a thread pool

 The thread pool is provided by **java.util.concurrent.Executors**.
 We could use the following methods to create a thread pool: